-AM has long been recognized as a natural production process for heat exchangers, given AM’s ability to create internal passageways in geometries that can’t be manufactured by traditional methods.
-Sintavia manufactures heat exchangers for several end industries, and can manufacture wall thicknesses of 150 microns or less.
+AM has long been recognized as a natural production process for thermodynamic systems such as heat exchangers and chassis, given AM’s ability to create internal passageways in geometries that can’t be manufactured by traditional methods.

 Advantages of AM